Location-based games and VPC

 2. Set up permissions and permissions copy

-- When you have set up your app, liaise with your Implementation Manager to set up any permissions that your app requires, besides the geolocation permission.
+- When you have set up your app, liaise with your Implementation Manager to set up the geolocation permission and any permissions that your app requires.

 - Define the copy that describes the permissions to parents in emails and in the Parent Portal.
 How permissions are described to the parent is key to ensuring compliance and maximising conversion.
 When the set-up process is complete, your Implementation Manager will add the permissions to your KWS App.